kaaveland/kaaveland.github.io/content/posts/2025-04-20-deploying-to-bunnycdn/index.md

 ```

 The code is available under the MIT license over at [GitHub](https://github.com/kaaveland/thumper).
 The tool is easy to install with [mise](https://mise.jdx.dev/), simply `mise use ubi:kaaveland/thumper@latest`.

+But you don't have to use `thumper` to deploy to a storage zone on BunnyCDN, there are options like [bunny-launcher](https://bunny-launcher.net/) and there's an official [SDK](https://bunny-launcher.net/bunny-sdk/quickstart/).

 ## Is this serverless?